FibGro/Dashboard_and_KPI_Data_Visualization_with_Excel-/README.md

 The datasets used in this project include:
 - U.S. Labor Statistics
 - Maven Toys Monthly Sales Data
-- U.S. Music Industry Revenue

 ## Technologies Used
-- Microsoft Excel (Dashboarding and Data Visualization)
+Microsoft Excel (Dashboarding and Data Visualization)

 ## End Result
 View the final dashboard and insights on GitHub